rflandau/Orv/README.md

 Form: `VK_HEARTBEAT{id:123}`.

+## Deregistering a Service

+A service may disconnect gracefully by sending a DEREGISTER packet to its parent.
+DEREGISTER packets are also provoked by a service or cVK being pruned due to a lack of heartbeats.

+When a VK receives a DEREGISTER, it removes the child as a provider of the specified service.
+If the VK has no other providers of the service, it propagates the DEREGISTER up the vault.

+DEREGISTERs are idempotent and a DEREGISTER for a service not known to be provided by the named child can be safely ignored.

+Form: `DEREGISTER{id:123, service:briar}`

 ## Making Requests of a Vault

 Utilizing the service discovery functionality of the vault is done by sending STATUS, GET, or LIST packets to any VK.
 These are considered "client" interactions and do not require the client to HELLO/JOIN/REGISTER (though nodes within a vault can certainly make requests of the vault, too).